-- D-Link Setup Wizard This wizard will launch when you log into the router for the first time.
-Refer to "Setup Wizard" on page 12. - QRS Mobile App Use your iPhone, iPad, iPod touch or Android device to configure your router.
-Refer to "QRS Mobile App" on page 17. - Manual Setup Log into the router and manually configure your router (advanced users only).
-Refer to "Network" on page 49.
+- D-Link Setup Wizard This wizard will launch when you log into the router for the first time using your web browser.
+Refer to page 12. - QRS Mobile App Use your iPhone, iPad, iPod Touch, or Android device to configure your router.
+Refer to page 17. - Manual Setup Log into the router using a web browser and manually configure your router.
+Refer to page 21